 These are the most important factors in choosing a place to construct your boarding house.

-For every prospect willing to settle on a basic, bare-bone property to offer a good place to stay, some don’t have a problem forking more money so they’ll stay in a place that doesn’t require them to spend money on public transport or deal with the daily grind of traffic congestion.
+For every prospect willing to settle on a basic, bare-bone property to offer a good place to stay, some don’t have a problem forking more money, so they’ll stay in a place that doesn’t require them to spend money on public transport or deal with the daily grind of traffic congestion.

 Who are your target tenants?

 2. Entry-level workers.
-These workers may include those in seasonal employment such as construction workers, or low-wage employees such as supermarket sales staff.
-As their income may be relatively low, such tenants may be willing to settle in a room with a few occupants in bunk beds, allowing you as a landlord to maximize your available space.
+These workers may include those in seasonal employment, such as construction workers, or low-wage employees, such as supermarket sales staff.
+As their income may be relatively low, such tenants may be willing to settle in a room with a few occupants in bunk beds, allowing you, as a landlord, to maximize your available space.

 4. Local tourists and event delegates.
 They are short-term travelers who wish to visit your area for attractions or events such as seminars or conventions.
-While not all will consider a boarding house as opposed to standard hotel rooms, budget-conscious ones will easily pick your place over other available accommodation.
+While not all will consider a boarding house as opposed to standard hotel rooms, budget-conscious ones will easily pick your place over other available accommodations.

-Planning your boarding house
+Planning your boarding house business

-Assuming you have a 250 sq meter lot, and enough space to spare for additional dwelling facility, you can spend P1 million to P1.5 million to build a boarding house that features the following:
+Assuming you have a 250 sq meter lot, and enough space to spare for an additional dwelling facility, you can spend P1 million to P1.5 million to build a boarding house that features the following: